gracemarod/meal-menu/README.md

 ### Components
 #### Searches
 For now, the data is being fetch in the Searches Component.
+Parent Component, sends an API request with each new input after clicking the search button.
+The options to search for new meal menus lists are by Name, Category (Seafood, Vegeterian...), Area (Country) or Ingredient.

 #### Search
 Child component for Searches to display all the possible types of input.

 #### Mealbox
-Child component for Searches to map the queried data and display it.
+Child component for Searches to map the queried data and display each meal's title and photo.

+#### Notes
+- Feb 25, 2020: Was able to finally display a new queried list of menus with ComponentDidUpdate.

+#### To Do:
+- Fix CSS for Searches
+- Be able to select a menu and load that menu's description and recipe
+- Add a loading icon
+- Add side menu that loads the lists of all possible lists
+- Make a Trello for this

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).